John R. “Jack” Steel, M.D. F.A.C.R.O.

 Dr. Steel is the author and principle investigator of a research project entitled “Combined Modality Therapy Treatment (Triple Therapy) for Unfavorable Early Stage Prostate Cancer.”
 The study is funded via two unconditional grants sponsored by TAP Pharmaceuticals, and Schering Laboratory Corporation.

 He graduated summa cum laude from Northern Michigan University, and received his medical degree in 1985 from Wayne State University School of Medicine in Detroit, Michigan.
 Dr. Steel completed his residency program at the University of Southern California, Los Angeles, where he was Chief Resident, and subsequently became an assistant professor at the University of Southern California.
 Dr. Steel then served three years with the United States Air Force as Chief of Radiation Oncology at Keesler Medical Center in Biloxi, Mississippi before entering private practice in Florida in 1993.

-Dr. Steel is a member of the American Society for Therapeutic Radiation and Oncology; the American College of Radiation Oncology; the American College of Radiology; the Florida Radiological Society; the Florida Medical Association; and the Hillsborough County Medical Association.
+Dr. Steel is a member of the American Society for Therapeutic Radiation and Oncology; the American College of Radiation Oncology; the American College of Radiology; the Florida Radiological Society; the Radiosurgery Society (RSS); the Florida Medical Association; and the Hillsborough County Medical Association.

 Dr. Steel has been practicing in the Tampa Bay area since 1996 and is associated with Tampa Bay Radiation Oncology whose offices are in Brandon, Sun City Center and 2 in Tampa, FL.
 He is also associated with the Brandon CyberKnife Center and the CyberKnife Center of Tampa.